Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Virginia Tech Stats and Trends

-- Virginia Tech's games this year have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).
+- Virginia Tech's games this season have hit the over on three of 10 set point totals (30%).

-- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it scores more than 30.5 points.
+- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it puts up more than 30.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.